MikeRalphson/MikeRalphson.github.io/_posts/2016-01-10-BBC's-Christmas-deprecations.md

 ### Updated API files ###

 The [api.js](https://raw.githubusercontent.com/Mermade/bbcparse/master/nitroApi/api.js) and [swagger.json](https://raw.githubusercontent.com/Mermade/bbcparse/master/nitroApi/swagger.json) have been regenerated.
-The swagger.json is still showing as failing validation in Swagger.UI, but this is due to a typo in the swagger parser which has now been corrected.
+The swagger.json is still showing as failing validation in [Swagger.UI](http://mermade.github.io/swagger/index.html), but this is due to a typo in the swagger parser which has now been [corrected](http://mermade.github.io/swagger/index.html#/); I'm just waiting for the next version to be released.